domitriusclark/diablo-set-creator/notes.md

 }

 # What needs to be built for the ItemsNav?
-* A button with a method that will add the item to the MainPage in the specified item slot
-* A button to expand the drawer for some more information regarding the item
+[] A button with a method that will add the item to the MainPage in the specified item slot [x] A button to expand the drawer for some more information regarding the item [] A resolver to push the item into the userCharacters slots array.
+This will also fill the InventoryManager Equipment area.

 # What needs to be built inside of the InventoryManager?
-* Slots for each equipment type.
+[] Slots for each equipment type.
 These areas will be filled with data from the ItemsNav selections.
+[] A query to pull in the Equipment slots (typeDefs, query)

 # What needs to be built for the SideNav?
 * Programatically add links depending on new characters created

+## REMINDER ABOUT NAV --
+Remember that currently it's hard to keep track of a single created character and push a route containing the ID, since the Id is created elsewhere.
+Think about adding the SideNav to the CharacterForm screen as well and allow them to click into their character.